rapid7/insightconnect-plugins/cisco_firepower_management_center/help.md

 # Description

 [Cisco Firepower Management Center](https://www.cisco.com/c/en/us/products/security/firepower-management-center/index.html) is your administrative nerve center for managing critical Cisco network security solutions.
 The Cisco Firepower Management Center InsightConnect plugin allows you to block URLs and hosts.
+Firewall best practices for blocking and unblocking hosts is to add and remove address objects from a group attached to an existing firewall policy such as a deny-all rule.
+This can be accomplished using the address object management actions in this plugin.

 # Key Features

 * Create block URL policy
-* Address object management to block and unblock hosts
+* Address object management to block and unblock hosts, and check if a host is already blocked

 # Requirements